OpenEvalProject/evals/manuscripts/elife-53500/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/53500/elife-53500-fig7-v1.jpg)

 **Figure 7.:** (A) Pfam domain matches in undetectable homologues. ‘focal’ (transparent bars) corresponds to the genes in the focal species, while ‘target’ (solid bars) to their putative undetectable homologues in the target species.
 Whiskers show the standard error of the proportion.
 The yeast comparison is statistically significant at p-value<2.2×10−16 and the human comparison at p-value=2×10−5 (Pearson’s Chi-squared test).
 Raw numbers can be found in Figure 7—source data 2.
 (B) Distributions of properties of focal genes (‘focal’) and their undetectable homologues (‘target’), when both have a significant match (p-value<0.001) to a Pfam domain or are members of the same OrthoDB group (blue points; n = 25), and when they lack a common Pfam match but both have at least one (red points; n = 183).
 All blue points correlations are statistically significant (Spearman’s correlation, p-value<0.05; Bonferroni corrected) except from percentage of transmembrane residues (TM pct), marked with an asterisk.
 Details of correlations can be found in Figure 7—source data 1.
 All units are in percentage of residues, apart from ‘GC pct’ (nucleotide percentage) and CDS length (nucleotides).
 ‘Buried pct’: percentage of residues in regions with low solvent accessibility; ‘CDS length’: length of the CDS; ‘Coil pct’: percentage of residues in coiled regions; ‘Exposed pct’: percentage of residues in regions with high solvent accessibility; ‘GC pct’: Guanine Cytosine content; ‘Helix pct’: percentage of residues in alpha helices; ‘ISD pct’: percentage of residues in disordered regions; ‘LowComp pct’: percentage of residues in low complexity regions; ‘Strand pct’: percentage of residues in beta strands; ‘TM pct’: percentage of residues in transmembrane domains.
 Data can be found in Figure 7—source data 3.
 (C) Protein sequence alignment generated by MAFFT of MNE1 and its homologue in K. lactis.
-Pfam match location is shown with a light grey rectangle in S. cerevisiae, and a dark grey one in K. lactis.Figure 7—source data 1.Full property names can be found in the legend of Figure 7.Figure 7—source data 2.Figure 7—source data 3.Figure 7.Column names: ‘Gene_focal’: Name of the focal species gene, ‘Gene_ortho’: name of the target species gene, ‘same’: whether a common Pfam match was found or these genes are in the same OrthoDB group, ‘focal’: the value for the property in the focal gene, ‘ortho’: the value for the property in the target species gene, ‘var’: the name of the property.
+Pfam match location is shown with a light grey rectangle in S. cerevisiae, and a dark grey one in K. lactis.

 One of these rare cases is MNE1, a 1992nt long S. cerevisiae gene encoding a protein that is a component of the mitochondrial splicing apparatus (Watts et al., 2011).
 The surrounding micro-synteny is conserved in five yeast species, and the distance from the upstream to the downstream neighbour is well conserved in all five (minimum of 2062nt and a maximum of 2379nt).
 In four of the five species the homologue can also be identified by sequence similarity, but MNE1 of S. cerevisiae has no detectable protein or genomic similarity to its homologous gene in Kluyveromyces lactis, KLLA0_F23485g.
 Both the conserved micro-synteny and lack of sequence similarity are confirmed by examination of the Yeast Gene Order Browser (Byrne and Wolfe, 2005).
 Despite the lack of primary sequence similarity, the S. cerevisiae and K. lactis genes share a significant (E-value <0.001) Pfam match (Pfam accession PF13762.5; Figure 7C) and are members of the same fast-evolving OrthoDB group (EOG092E0K2I).
 The two are also not statistically different in terms of the protein properties that we calculated (Paired t-test p-value=0.8).
 Thus, MNE1 exemplifies possible retention of ancestral properties in the absence of detectable pairwise sequence similarity.

-## Lineage-specific gene origination through divergence
+### Lineage-specific gene origination through divergence

 We looked for cases of focal genes that resulted from complete lineage-specific divergence along a specific phylogenetic branch (Figure 8A).
 When comparing the CDS lengths of these focal genes to those of their undetectable homologues, we found that focal genes tend to be much shorter (Figure 8B).
 This finding could partially explain the shorter lengths frequently associated with young genes (Vakirlis et al., 2018; Carvunis et al., 2012; Wilson et al., 2017; Ruiz-Orera et al., 2015).
 Through a lineage-specific shift of selection pressure, truncation of the gene could initiate accelerated divergence in a process that may at first resemble pseudogenization.

 ![Figure 8.](https://cdn.elifesciences.org/articles/53500/elife-53500-fig8-v1.jpg)

 **Figure 8.:** (A) Schematic representation of the criteria used to detect lineage-specific divergence.
 1, identification of any lineages where a homologue with a similar sequence can be detected (example for one lineage shown).
 2, identification of at least two non-monophyletic target species with an undetectable homologue.
 3, search in proteomes of outgroup species to ensure that no other detectable homologue exists.
 The loss of similarity can then be parsimoniously inferred as having taken place, through divergence, approximately at the common ancestor of the yellow-coloured genes (yellow branch).
 Leftmost yellow box: focal gene; Red boxes: neighbouring genes used to establish conserved micro-synteny; Green boxes: undetectable homologues.
 Grey bands connecting genes represent homology identifiable from sequence similarity.
 (B) CDS length distributions of focal genes and their corresponding undetectable homologues (averaged across all undetectable homologous genes of each focal one) in the three datasets.
 Dashed lines connect the pairs.
 All comparisons are statistically significant at p-value<0.05 (Paired Student’s t-Test P-values: 2.5×10-5, 0.0037, 0.03 in yeast, fly and human respectively).
 Distribution means are shown as red stars.
 Box colours correspond to coloured boxes representing genes in A, but only the focal genome gene (leftmost yellow gene in A) is included in the ‘focal’ category.
 Data can be found in Figure 8—source data 1.
 All focal-target undetectable homologue pairs (not just the ones included in this figure) can be found in Figure 8—source data 2.
 (C) Schematic representation of the species topology of 5 yeast species (see Table 1 for abbreviations) and the genic arrangements at the syntenic region of YLR255C (shown at the ‘Scer’ leaf).
 Colours of boxes correspond to A. Gene orientations and CDS lengths are shown.
 The Whole Genome Duplication branch is tagged with a black dot.
 Genes grouped within dotted rectangles share sequence similarity with each other but not with other genes shown.
 Grey bands connecting genes represent homology identifiable from sequence similarity.
-Green genes: TPHA0B03620, ZYRO0E05390g, Ecym_2731.Figure 8—source data 1.Figure 8—source data 2.Relevant for Figure 8 are the columns ‘Gene_focal’, ‘Gene_ortho’ (name of target gene), ‘len_focal’ (CDS length of focal gene) and ‘len_ortho’ (CDS length of target gene).
+Green genes: TPHA0B03620, ZYRO0E05390g, Ecym_2731.

 We sought a well-defined example to illustrate this process.
 YLR255C is a 354nt long, uncharacterized yeast ORF that is conserved across S. cerevisiae strains according to the Saccharomyces Genome Database (Cherry et al., 2012) (SGD).
 YLR255C is a species-specific, orphan gene.
 Our analyses identified undetectable homologues in four other yeast species.
 Three of them share sequence similarity with each other while the fourth one is another orphan gene, specific to K. naganishii (Figure 8C).
 The presence of two orphan genes in conserved synteny is strong evidence for extensive sequence divergence as an explanation of their origin.
 Based on the phylogenetic relationships of the species and the CDS lengths of the undetectable homologues, we can infer that the ancestor of YLR255C was longer (Figure 8C).
 Furthermore, given that S. cerevisiae and K. naganishii have both experienced a recent Whole Genome Duplication (WGD), a role of that event in the origination of the two shorter species-specific genes is plausible.
 The undetectable homologue in T. phaphii, another post-WGD species, has both similar CDS length to that of the pre-WGD ones and conserved sequence similarity to them, which is consistent with a link between shortening and loss of sequence similarity.